Visual J Sharp: History of J#

 The download of Visual J# 2005 Express Edition is no longer available from Microsoft's website.

 Visual J# is out of support including the Visual J# 2.0 Redistributable Second Edition released in 2007, that was supported through to 2017 "(5 years mainstream and 5 years extended support) on EN-US locales."

+Example

+The following is a simple example of Visual J#.